Energy and climate change

 The benefits of achieving these targets are large and wide-ranging and will have a positive impact internationally as well as locally.
 In our area, we can look to cleaner air, a stronger economy and a healthier population.

-Globally, a general move towards a more sustainable way of living can help to avoid the destabilisation of communities, extinction of species and increased regularity of catastrophic weather events.
+Globally, a general move towards a more sustainable way of living can help to avoid the destabilisation of communities, extinction of species and reduce the regularity of catastrophic weather events.

 We’ve gathered information about our ongoing emissions reductions initiatives, so you can see what we’re doing.
 There’s information on how you can take climate action too.